amityleo/Gemini-Enterprise/README.md

 ## What is Google Connector?

 A connector is a set of Google-managed infrastructure, applications, and processes that can be thought of as an "ETL in a box."
 Its primary role is to integrate with source systems.
 Connectors authenticate themselves and fetch documents and identities (for Access Control Lists - ACLs) from source systems.
-There are two types of connector in Google Gemini Enterprise:
+There are two types of connectors in Google Gemini Enterprise:

 1. Native Conenctor - These connectors fetch documents and index them internally, consuming storage space
 2. Federated Connector - Unlike Native connectors, these do not fetch documents.
 Instead, they perform remote searches at the time of data blending (at request time)